-We’re in the thick of summer and it’s hot.
-Whether you’re gearing up for summer sports leagues or a weekend hike with the pup, it’s important to eat right and hydrate to fuel all your activities.
+Whether you’re gearing up for a high-intensity workout or taking a weekend hike, it’s important to eat right and hydrate to fuel all your activities.

 Good nutrition in athletes leads to: